Prussian Union of Churches: Structures and bodies of the Evangelical State Church of Prussia

 The Evangelical State Church of Prussia stayed abreast of the changes and was renamed in 1875 as the Evangelical State Church of Prussia's older Provinces (Evangelische Landeskirche der älteren Provinzen Preußens).
 Its central bodies were the executive Evangelical Supreme Church Council (Evangelischer Oberkirchenrat, EOK, est. in 1850, renamed the Church Chancery in 1951), seated in Jebensstraße # 3 (Berlin, 1912–2003) and the legislative General Synod (Generalsynode).

-The General Synod first convened in June 1846, presided by Daniel Neander, and consisting of representatives of the clergy, the parishioners, and members nominated by the king.
+The General Synod first convened in June 1846, presided over by Daniel Neander, and consisting of representatives of the clergy, the parishioners, and members nominated by the king.
 The General Synod found agreement on the teaching and the ordination, but the king did not confirm any of its decisions.
 After 1876 the general synod comprised 200 synodals, 50 laymen parishioners, 50 pastors, 50 deputies of the Protestant theological university faculties as ex officio members, and 50 synodals appointed by the king.